 Note: Elbow grease is muscle power.
 I do feel the need to clarify that since I’ve heard a Grandma or two laugh about some youngster asking where to buy it.

 Note #2: Read the comments!
 Evidently, these types of scrubby sponges shouldn’t be used on all types of tub surfaces, because they can scratch some.
-But the dish soap with nylon or other types of non-scratching sponges seems to work too!
+Updated in 2015, I now use these sponges which are AWESOME and don’t scratch!